DanielSchnietz/AngularCore/README.md

 -controller needs to be updated,
 -make more classmembers private,
 -add more classes,
+-remove rounding off to two positions behind the decimal point in model
+-(maybe) changing calculation method to get a solution including reflection and attributes.
 -add interfaces,
 -start learning api
 -add automapper to make hardcoded mapping unnecessary,